IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Setting: Shoewater
 - Shady part of the city, narrow roads and tightly crammed apartments.
 River turns wide and sluggish, greasy brown-green.
 Smell of briny algae with an undercurrent of sewage.
 - The banks all along the river are built up high, so that trading galleons can fit under the bridges
+- Peeling walls are graffitied with slogans, signatures, a few actually artistic pieces - you catch a drawing of a two headed turtle on a crumbling stone wall
 - The largest of the extralegal bridges, and the first.
 Wide stone bridge with terracotta roofed buildings on either side.
 Smaller shacks + tents take up space in the central concourse.
 Puffs of greasy cooking smoke.
 Random things strung up between buildings: laundry, shards of colored glass, rusted helmets.
 Some houses have boats strung on the outside railing of the bridge
 - Urchins running on the street, stray dogs.
 People cooking in the street on coal stoves.
 A forlorn ministrel tooting at a pan flute.
 Tough looking men and women sharpening weapons.
 - How do you go about finding Ersatz?
 Leave space for PC’s criminal contacts